The Good and the Bad of Swift Programming Language

 As Apple’s Senior VP of Software Engineering, Craig Federighi, mentioned “We saw open sourcing as a critical element to make Swift reach its potential to be the language, the major language for the next 20 years of programming in our industry.”

 For such a young language, Swift sure has an abundance of resources to help developers accelerate adoption.
-Apart from official e-books, there are tons of community guidelines, podcasts, online and even real-life courses, third-party apps, and of course Swift Playgrounds – a gamified learning experiences from Apple.
+Apart from official e-books, there are tons of community guidelines, podcasts, online and real-life courses, third-party apps, and of course Swift Playgrounds – a gamified learning experiences from Apple.

 The Cons of Swift Programming Language